 The Bordeaux “Super Seconds” is a term you hear about Bordeaux wine producers fairly often.
 What does it mean?
 Who are the” Super Second”, Bordeaux wine producers today?

 In the official 1855 Classification, 62 different Bordeaux Chateaux were classified.
 The official classification of the Medoc took a combination of factors which included the historic selling price for the wines, along with the quality of the wines to create their rankings.
 The chateaux were ranked in 5 different categories.
-They were classified from First Growth to Fifth Growths.
+They were classified from First Growth to Fifth Growth.
 The term Super Second Bordeaux had not been coined yet.
-It’s a modern invention.
-But it works and today, it’s in common usage among Bordeaux wine collectors.
+In fact, the term, Super Second is a modern invention.
+But it works and today, it’s in common usage among Bordeaux wine collectors all over the world.

 Bordeaux wine lovers came up with an additional term that is often bandied about, Super Second Bordeaux.
 Super Second Bordeaux wines are Second Growth Bordeaux wines that are almost at the level of quality as the First Growths.
 They sell for more money than the other Second Growths, but they are not as expensive as the First Growths.
 What Bordeaux wine producers are considered Super Second Bordeaux wines today?